 When it became clear the leaves were being stripped, I looked closer and found a camouflaged green owlet looper caterpillar.

 I let him go through enough instars to become a big, fat squishy caterpillar.

 One day instead of my new friend I found a cocoon on a leaf.
 This is the shoulda, woulda, coulda dilemma I didn’t want to deal with in the first place!
 Maybe I should have put him outside when he was a caterpillar?
 Could he overwinter in my windowsill?
 Should I put the cocoon on my platform birdfeeder for hungry winter birds?
 Would birds even eat a cocoon if I put it out for them?
 Could this cocoon even become a moth?
 Maybe I should just put the cocoon under a pile of leaves outside and hope for the best?

 In this case I’d already broken the Prime Directive because the caterpillar was on a leaf I brought in from outside.
 The basil leaf would have frozen and withered that night if I hadn’t brought it inside.
 The caterpillar would have been dead…I think.
 One reason we want caterpillars in our yard is because they are one of the top contributors in the food web .
 They turn plant matter into life sustaining protein for birds.
-I just didn’t have the heart see if birds would eat the cocoon, so I just let it be on my windowsill.
-It’s been over a month and it’s still there.
-I don't know if there's a pupa inside the cocoon and can't imagine how he could still be alive.
-The silky cocoon is still green and not decomposing though, so maybe he thinks he’s overwintering in plant debris like he would do outside?
+I just didn’t have the heart see if birds would eat the cocoon, so I just let it be on my windowsill for a few weeks.
+At that point I wasn't sure if there was a pupa still inside the cocoon or if he was alive.
+The silky cocoon was still green and not decomposing though, so maybe he thought he was overwintering in plant debris like he would do outside?